a collection of notes on areas of personal interest

 This rectangular panel has a pleasing simplicity to it.
 It seems no measuring device was used to set out the horizontal divisions, the circular arcs being constructed simply but, to the right, obviously inaccurately.
 It appears not to have been a problem for the person who made it.
 Again colour appears to have been used on the edge of the panel, this time a pink ochre which brings a greater subtlety to the panel.

-The four photographs shown here illustrate the change of craftsmanship from work carried out directly into drying or dried juss walls to naqsh panels set out on the ground, carved and then offered into place.
-While it is unlikely that they were carried out by the same hand, they also illustrate the development of skills in setting out these decorative works and, perhaps, the difference between the work for ordinary inhabitants of the peninsula and those for people of importance, in this case, the Ruler of the country.
+The photographs shown above illustrate the different character of craftsmanship from work carried out directly into drying or dried juss walls to naqsh panels set out on the ground, carved and then offered into place.
+While it is unlikely that they were carried out by the same hand, they also illustrate the development of skills in setting out these decorative works and, perhaps, the difference between the work for ordinary inhabitants of the peninsula and those for people of importance, in this case, the Ruler of the country, such as the example illustrated below.

 Before moving on to look at carved panels, I have included this photograph to illustrate how the old principle of carving directly into walls appears to have continued, this example having been photographed in the early 1970s.
 This entrance doorway would have been decorated by ex-patriate workers from the Indian sub-continent and incorporates both naturalistic forms as well as geometric patterning.
 It is both carved and painted, green being a favourite colour used in decorative works.
 There is a dramatic contrast between the geometries of Qatari naqsh and this floriate naturalism.

-Before moving on, here is an extremely unusual decorative naqsh panel.
-Photographed in Wakra, 1976, it is the only example of a deliberately set out seven-pointed geometrical carving I can recall seeing in the peninsula.
+Perhaps finally, here is an extremely unusual decorative naqsh panel.
+Photographed in al-Wakra, 1976, it is the only example of a deliberately set out seven-pointed geometrical carving I can recall seeing in the peninsula.
 There appears to be an attempt to establish the design symmetrically about the central vertical axis, but the variation from this potential objective only serves to increase the vitality of the design.

 These two photographs were taken in January 1976 during the process of redeveloping the Qatar National Development Exhibition building adjacent to the Grand Mosque and Diwan al-Amiri.
 They have been added here in order to give an indication of how the naqsh decoration creates an extremely rich texture, bringing benefit to the spaces in which it is used, and giving a suggestion of how the quality and character of the work carried out previously on the old palace of Sheikh Abdullah bin Jassim would have appeared to those using and visiting it.
 There is a second point to make, and this is subjective.
 It appears to me that when there are two bands of naqsh plasterwork running round a room, the more sophisticated treatment is that which has a rectangular lower band and a semicircular or trefoil upper band.